 As far as, It has many uses and benefits in daily life.
 In addition, It is enriched with sugar, tartaric acid, calcium, and Vitamin B. Also, It makes a great base for chutneys, stews, sauces, and marinades.
 There are so many Asian dishes that use tamarind for strengthening the taste such as biryani, chaats, soups, etc.

 Sometimes sugar is added to its pulp to make jams and Tamarind juices.
 Many restaurants are using their syrup to add some taste to desserts.
 Mixed or sugar-coated tamarind molded into different shapes gives a sweet and tart tasted Tamarind candy.

 Kids like to buy tamarind candy because of its sweet and sour flavor.
 It has natural acidity, and it tenderizes the meat.
 Tamarind juice can marinate the beef and make it succulent and tender to cook.

 In the summer season, its fruit is used to make juice which is served as a beverage.
 It is blended with juices, sweetened drinks and is used in sorbets and snacks.
 It helps in strengthening the heart and stomach.

-Now a days Youngsters like to use it as a refreshing drink.
+Nowadays Youngsters like to use it as a refreshing drink.
 It strengthens the bones as it has calcium in it.
-It improves the nutrition and boosts the food security.
+It improves nutrition and boosts food security.
 Besides its uses in food and cuisines, it is extensively used for other purposes.
-It has many medicinal advantages.
-It relieves the headaches and fevers.
+Most noteworthy, It has many medicinal advantages.
+Moreover, It relieves headaches and fevers.

-Use at home
+Use of Tamarind at Home

 Moreover, It helps in cleaning tarnished copper utensils.
 In temperate parts of the world, people like to grow it as an indoor bonsai.
 Many people are using it as an ornament and garden plantings.